 Q. Do foster carers get paid?

 A. Foster carers receive a weekly allowance for each child they are looking after.
-The standard fostering rate at SFS for one child is £400 per week.
-This may increase for children and young people with particularly complex needs or disabilities.
+On average £448 per child per week, plus holiday/respite, birthday and festival payments.

 Q. What training is available for foster carers?